scrapy/scrapy/docs/topics/firebug.rst

         follow=True,
     ),

-The :class:`~scrapy.contrib.spiders.Rule` object instructs :class:`~scrapy.contrib.spiders.CrawlSpider` based spiders how to follow the category links. ``parse_category`` will be a method of the spider which will process and extract data from those pages.
+The :class:`~scrapy.spiders.Rule` object instructs :class:`~scrapy.spiders.CrawlSpider` based spiders how to follow the category links. ``parse_category`` will be a method of the spider which will process and extract data from those pages.

 This is how the spider would look so far::

-   from scrapy.linkextractors import LinkExtractor from scrapy.contrib.spiders import CrawlSpider, Rule
+   from scrapy.linkextractors import LinkExtractor from scrapy.spiders import CrawlSpider, Rule

    class GoogleDirectorySpider(CrawlSpider):
        name = 'directory.google.com'